silverwind/updates/README.md

 ## Config File

-Put a `updates.config.js` or `updates.config.mjs` in the root of your project, usually besides `package.json` to configure certain options of the module.
+The config file is used to configure certain options of the module.
 CLI arguments have precedence over options in the config file, except for `include` and `exclude` options which are merged.

 ```js
 export default {